GG Magree

 Georgia Magree (born 25 January 1989), known professionally as GG Magree, is an Australian electronic music producer, DJ, and singer.
-Magree is originally from Sydney, Australia and now resides in Los Angeles, California.
+Magree is originally from Sydney, and now resides in Los Angeles, California.

 Touring

-Magree has performed at many festivals and events around the world including: Hard (music festival) Red Rocks Amphitheatre, Ultra Music Festival, Electric Daisy Carnival and Lollapalooza.
+Magree has performed at many festivals and events around the world including: Coachella, Ultra Music Festival, and Lollapalooza.

-While touring in early 2020 GG Magree contracted Covid-19.
+While touring in early 2020, Magree contracted COVID-19.